 - Pipeline Construction Safety Training (PCST)

 - Develop and implement your HSMS.
-Once the program is in place and you have gathered a minimum of three months’ worth of health and safety documentation, you will complete the SECOR Evaluation Tool.
+Once the program is in place and you have gathered a minimum of three months’ worth of health and safety documentation, you will complete the SECOR Evaluation (found under Downloads).

-Every three years, at least one full-time employee must complete any ACSA accredited course to remain eligible for SECOR.
+Every three years, at least one full-time employee must complete an ACSA course to remain eligible for SECOR.
 This maintenance requirement is no longer restricted to the assessor, and the list of ACSA courses is no longer limited.

-The individual who completes the Small Employer Evaluation Tool is known as the assessor.
+The individual who completes the evaluation tool is known as the assessor.
 This person can be internal or external to the company and must have a certificate in Small Employer (or Principles of) Health and Safety Management.
 This training is required of the assessor even if there is someone else in the company who holds this course for the regular Training Requirements.